 Planning on having other people use your car?
 You’ll need their names and license details.

 Insurance can be pricey, especially if you renew with the same firm every year.
-That’s why you should always shop around.
-Running a quote with Compare lets you compare policies from over 100 car insurance brands, and makes it easy to switch if you find a cheaper deal — without sacrificing your quality of cover.
+That’s why you should always shop around 23 days before renewal.
+Running a quote with Compare lets you compare policies from over 140 car insurance brands and makes it easy to switch if you find a cheaper deal — without sacrificing your quality of cover.

 Loyalty is expensive.
 Don’t let your car insurance auto-renew.
 You could make your insurance cheaper by shopping around and finding a better deal when your insurance is up for renewal.